ProticM/plazar-js/CONTRIBUTING.md

 #### Packages

-This folder contains `core` and `bootstrap-ui` and they are distributed as separate NPM packages.
+This folder contains `core`, `bootstrap-ui`, `http`, `array-util`, `string-util` and `object-util` which are distributed as separate NPM packages.
 Each time when you run any of the gulp tasks defined above, the build scripts will be created within the dist folder for each package.
 The version is managed by [lerna](https://github.com/lerna/lerna) by using the default `fixed` mode.

 Each package has a `src` folder.
 This is your working area.